-- Regularly review termination-of-coverage policy to ensure all standards for the termination of enrollment due to non-payment of premium are included in the termination policy. - Regularly review termination-of-coverage operations to ensure processes are working as intended, and notices are sent promptly and with the required content.
+- Regularly review termination-of-coverage policy to ensure all standards for the termination of enrollment due to non-payment of premium are included in the termination policy. - Regularly review termination-of-coverage operations to ensure processes are working as intended, and notices are sent promptly and with the required content for all reasons of termination.